I Pegged a Boy and I Liked It

 This isn’t the first time I’ve brought up strap-on sex, much to his distaste.
 My boyfriend is uncertain, but I’m persistent.
 “Just the tip?”
 I ask.
 “I can always pull out if it gets too intense…. you know… if you like it too much.”

-As we talk, I hold the member in question: seven and a half inches of realistic vanilla cyberskin.
+As we talk, I hold the member in question: 19 centimetres of realistic vanilla cyberskin.
 Thick shaft.
 Bouncy head.
 Taut balls.
 I pour on some lube and begin to stroke the silicone absentmindedly, giving my fist a slight twirl, imagining how it would feel for him to hold my cock.

 “Baby, do we have to rush into this?
 Can’t you just… lick my ass or something?”